The Story behind Leeds Vineyard

 As it happened, we gathered a wonderful group of people from up and down Wharfedale over the following years and the name suited us well (unless you were a southerner in which case we got mixed up with a popular salad or a famous hotel).
 I loved the fact that Wharfedale is a viking word made up of wharfe, which means bendy, and dale, which means valley.
 The bendy-valley-vineyard!

 So we are now called Leeds Vineyard but many of us hold on to precious memories of the Wharfedale Vineyard and thank God for the wonderful, miraculous, saving things He has done within the community carrying that name.
+Wharfedale Vineyard is still the official title of our holding charity.

 The name has changed, but nothing much else.
 We have the same purpose, we do the same things, we worship the same Lord, we minister in the same places.

 In 2013, after many years moving around from venue to venue like a hermit crab, we heard the Lord direct us toward Headingley.
-This is the part of Leeds in and around which we both grew up and if seems we were being sent even closer to our roots.
+This is the part of Leeds in and around which we both grew up and it seems we were being sent even closer to our roots.
 We are under instruction to "make Headingley our Home and our Hub".

 Here are Our Vision and Our Values.